floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

 I'm coding on an M1 Mac in VSCode with the [Zig Language Extension](https://marketplace.visualstudio.com/items?itemName=ziglang.vscode-zig), and [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) for step-debugging.

-The Zig and ZLS (Zig Language Server) installation is managed with ZVM (https://github.com/tristanisham/zvm).
+The Zig and ZLS (Zig Language Server) installation is managed with [ZVM](https://github.com/tristanisham/zvm).

 For the most part this setup works pretty well, with a few tweaks: